 - Created: Shows the creation date and time of the incident. - Rule / By: Shows the name of the rule that created the incident or the name of the person who created the incident. - Risk Score: Shows a value between 0 and 100 that indicates the risk of the incident as calculated by an algorithm.
 100 is the highest risk score. - Priority: Shows the incident priority.
 Priority can be Critical, High, Medium or Low. - Status: Shows the incident status.
-The status can be Reopen, New, Assigned, In Progress, Task Requested, Task Complete, Closed, and Closed False Positive.
-After you create a task, the status changes to Task Requested. - Assignee: Shows the team member currently assigned to the incident. - Sources: Indicates the data sources used to locate the suspicious activity. - Categories: Shows the categories of the incident events. - Catalysts: Shows the count of indicators that gave rise to the incident. - External ID: Allows storing the Incident ID referrals from a different platform such as Archer. - Time to Acknowledge: Shows the time taken to assign an Incident after creating it. - Time to Detect: Shows the time taken for completing the task after the Incident is assigned. - Time to Resolve: Shows the time taken for closing the task after the Incident is created. - Persisted Status: Shows the persist status of the Incident.
-The status can be Complete, Partial, or None (-).
+The status can be New, Assigned, In Progress, Task Requested, Task Complete, Closed, and Closed False Positive.
+After you create a task, the status changes to Task Requested. - Assignee: Shows the team member currently assigned to the incident. - Sources: Indicates the data sources used to locate the suspicious activity. - Categories: Shows the categories of the incident events. - Catalysts: Shows the count of indicators that gave rise to the incident.